vinnymurphy/GolfTrackingSite/README.md

 # Golf Tracking Site

-> A Django based web application designed to keep track your golf score.
+> Track the progress on your goal to sink more birdies!

 ## Demo
 [golf.grimechristopher.com](http://golf.grimechristopher.com)